mtyates/grimlock/README.md

 ### Data Format

-The basic data format used by grimlock (though others are supported) is a column-oriented pipe separated file (each row is a single cell).
-The first N fields are the coordinates, optionally followed by the variable type and codec (again pipe separated).
+The basic data format used by grimlock (though others are supported) is a column-oriented data file (each row is a single cell, separated by a delimiter).
+The first N fields are the coordinates, optionally followed by the variable type and codec.
 If the variable type and codec are omitted from the data then they have to be provided by a __Dictionary__.
 The last field of each row is the value.

 In the example below the first field is a coordinate identifying an instance, the second field is a coordinate identifying a feature.
 The third and fourth columns are the codec and variable type respectively.
 The last column has the actual value.